Knocking the socks off them! – Understand your customer and then continuously exceed their expectations

-An interview with Chris Humphrey and Malcolm Ross
+An interview with Chris Humphrey and Malcolm Ross.

-- Why having a focus on helping everyone to understand the customer is the foundation to the Disney theme parks purpose “to create happiness”
+• Why having a focus on helping everyone to understand the customer is the foundation to the Disney theme parks purpose “to create happiness”.

-- The reason that it’s okay to be off task so long as you remain ‘on purpose’
+• The reason that it’s okay to be off-task so long as you remain “on purpose”.

-Along with my MMU co-founder, Andy Bull, I’m joined in this episode by Chris Humphrey and Malcolm Ross, of the consultancy Pelorus Jack.
+Along with my MMU Co-Founder, Andy Bull, I’m joined in this episode by Chris Humphrey and Malcolm Ross, of the consultancy Pelorus Jack.

 The second part of our discussion (episode 41) will follow in a few weeks and will delve into the details of how Disney directs its people to bring their purpose to life, through four quality standards, referred to as the Four Keys.
-Whilst waiting for the next episode to arrive, catch up on some more details regarding the Four Keys by reading Lee’s MMU blog on the 1st Key, “Safety” which was a summary of an excellent podcast series by Dan Cockerell, former VP of the Magic Kingdom at the Walt Disney World Resort, Orlando Florida.
+While waiting for the next episode to arrive, catch up on some more details regarding the Four Keys by reading Lee’s MMU blog on the 1st Key, “Safety” which was a summary of an excellent podcast series by Dan Cockerell, former VP of the Magic Kingdom at the Walt Disney World Resort, Orlando Florida.

 Guest: Chris Humphrey, Founder and Managing Partner, Pelorus Jack | Chris’ LinkedIn Profile